zenkriztao/newsify-kotlin/README.md

 }
 ```

+---

-### API Key Configuration
+## API Key Configuration

 1. Go to [News API](https://newsapi.org/) and sign up for an API key.
-2. Add your API key to the `strings.xml` file:
+2. Add your API key in the `strings.xml` file:

    ```xml
    <string name="api_key">YOUR_API_KEY_HERE</string>
    ```

+---

 ## 🧑‍💻 Contributing

-We welcome contributions!
-If you want to contribute, please follow these steps:
+We welcome contributions to the project!
+To contribute, please follow these steps:

 1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
+2. Create a new branch for your feature (`git checkout -b feature/your-feature`).
 3. Make your changes and commit them (`git commit -am 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
+4. Push the changes to your fork (`git push origin feature/your-feature`).
-5. Create a new Pull Request.
+5. Create a Pull Request for review.

-Please follow the Kotlin and Jetpack Compose best practices when contributing.
+Please ensure your code follows **Kotlin** and **Jetpack Compose** best practices for easy integration.

+---

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for details.

+---

 ## 📑 Acknowledgements

-* **News API**: The data source for real-time news articles.
-You can find more information at [News API Documentation](https://newsapi.org/docs/endpoints/everything).
+* **News API**: Provides real-time news articles.
+[News API Documentation](https://newsapi.org/docs/endpoints/everything)
-* **Jetpack Compose**: Official Android toolkit for building native UIs in a declarative manner.
+* **Jetpack Compose**: Android's toolkit for building modern UIs in a declarative style.
-* **Kotlin**: The language that powers this project, providing concise and powerful syntax.
+* **Kotlin**: The programming language used in this project for its concise and expressive syntax.

 ---

-🧑‍💻 **Built by** [Zenkriztao](https://github.com/zenkriztao) - Kotlin enthusiast with a passion for building fast, smooth, and intuitive mobile applications.
+🧑‍💻 **Built by** [Zenkriztao](https://github.com/zenkriztao) - A Kotlin enthusiast passionate about creating fast, smooth, and intuitive mobile apps.